4 BENEFITS OF MUSIC ON THE BRAIN

 The brain is responsible for your psychological and mental states and music definitely influences the psychological aspects of the brain in a very positive and stimulating way.

-• Playing a musical instrument relieves stress.
+- Playing a musical instrument relieves stress.

 Playing or listening to music can relieve stress.
 It is due to the calming and relaxing effect music has on people.
-It is an enjoyable experience that slows down the pulse and heart rate, lowers blood pressure and decreases levels of stress hormones.
+It is an enjoyable experience that slows down the pulse and heart rate, lowers blood pressure and decreases levels of stress hormones. - Playing a musical instrument boosts mood and happiness.

 Listening to music can put you in a naturally high mental state.
-This is due to the brain that releases the neurotransmitter, dopamine, which leads to feeling increased happiness, joy, excitement and overall well-being.
+This is due to the brain that releases the neurotransmitter, dopamine, which leads to feeling increased happiness, joy, excitement and overall well-being. - Playing a musical instrument builds your confidence.

 Playing an instrument is a wonderful tool to help you build your confidence and allow you to discover yourself though self-expression.
 As children develop their musical craft they will most likely start to perform in front of small audiences, starting off with music teachers and parents, later in front of other peer groups and eventually play concerts.
-This will help them to get comfortable with presenting themselves and their work in front of people in a non-academic context.
+This will help them to get comfortable with presenting themselves and their work in front of people in a non-academic context. - Playing a musical instrument reduces depression.

 Depression is a state of low mood which may affect a person’s thoughts and behaviour and cause disinclination toward activity.
 A depressed mood is often a normal reaction toward negative and traumatic life experiences – such as the loss of someone close to that person, rejection, disease etc. Depression is considered an illness, or, more appropriately, a mental disorder, once it lasts for several weeks with consistent symptoms that cause disruption in a person’s ability to function normally.
 It is accompanied by loss of interest in enjoyable activities and having low self-worth.
 Depression can be caused by genetic and/or environmental factors.